wso2/docs-is/en/docs/guides/identity-lifecycles/manage-user-attributes.md

-2. If you want to work with multiple attributes (basically to retrieve internal roles with multiple attributes), do one of the following depending on which user store you want to configure this for:
+2. If you want to work with multiple attributes (basically to retrieve internal roles with multiple attributes), do one of the following depending on which userstore you want to configure this for:

     -   **Configuration for primary user store:** Add the following property in the `<IS_HOME>/repository/conf/deployment.toml`